Pioneer VSX-934 7.2 channel AV receiver review

-Packed full of features the Pioneer VSX-934 AV 7.2 channel Receiver is offers a superb range of audio options, 4k picture quality and built-in Wi-Fi, it’s affordably priced at £359 (buy at Amazon).
+Packed full of features the Pioneer VSX-934 7.2 channel AV receiver is offers a superb range of audio options, 4k picture quality and built-in Wi-Fi.

 With an excellent range of HDMI and phono inputs, the VSX-934 seamlessly combines and distributes content.
 You can easily connect Blu-ray players, game consoles and record players.